-As a driver, there are few aspects of a car you look at more than the instrument cluster.
+As a driver, there are few parts of a car you look at more than the instrument cluster.
 Your attention there is divided among occasional glances at the speedometer and tach, and if you’re really fancy, navigation instructions.
-The dials on some cars are so pretty they deserve a more extended gaze, so long as you’re at a stop light or parked.

 1999 Honda S2000